 My son is an anti-artist.
-Where other children his age seemingly enjoy doing and experiencing arts and crafts, he used to grimace and groan when it was art time.
+Where other children his age may enjoy doing and experiencing arts and crafts, he used to grimace and groan when it was art time.
 Or utter a simple “no, thank you.”

 Notice how I said “used to.”